"Tea infuses the precious commodity of water with plants that have transmuted the

 microwave) Keep the tea in the refrigerator.
 You can dry your tea bags and

 use the leaves in your Salads, shakes or any dish that you prepare.
-Some
+Some people

 DO NOT MICROWAVE the Tea bags or the water used to make your VelociTea Tea.
-Do

-remove the heat and let the boiling stopbefore
+boil, then remove the heat and let the boiling stopbefore

 adding the tea bags.
 You may re-heat the VelociTea mixture later, but do not